Faithlife/styled-ui/catalog/file-picker/documentation.md

 <DocgenTable component={AmberContent} />
 ```

-For more information on the parameters passed into an imbeded Amber lightbox visit [the AssetDesk documentation](https://git.faithlife.dev/Logos/AssetDesk/blob/master/docs/EmbeddingAnAmberPicker.md)
+For more information on the parameters passed into an embedded Amber lightbox visit [the AssetDesk documentation](https://git.faithlife.dev/Logos/AssetDesk/blob/master/docs/EmbeddingAnAmberPicker.md)